Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Peer-to-peer fundraising can be a savvy way to raise more money while empowering and educating your supporters.
 This method of fundraising encourages your current supporters to participate in your organization’s fundraising efforts.

 As a result, peer-to-peer fundraising can help you magnify your nonprofit’s fundraising efforts and impact while attracting new supporters to your cause.
 But, a successful peer-to-peer fundraising campaign takes some planning and preparation to set yourself up for success.
 For example, finding the right peer-to-peer fundraising software for your nonprofit that will automate most of the work and will help fundraisers easily create campaign pages to fundraise for your cause.

-Whether you’ve never heard of peer-to-peer fundraising or you’re a professional p2p fundraising planner, this article is chock-full of peer-to-peer fundraising tips and best practices to learn from!
+Whether you’ve never heard of peer-to-peer fundraising or you’re a professional peer-to-peer fundraising planner, this article is chock-full of peer-to-peer fundraising tips and best practices to learn from!
 In this article, you will learn:

 By the end of this article, you’ll find yourself motivated and equipped to plan your own peer-to-peer fundraising campaign!